 B.B.A, University of Alaska Fairbanks

 I've loved living in Alaska since I first arrived here at the tender age of 2.
 I've been blessed to see much of the state having lived in Chugiak, Talkeetna, Anchorage, Fairbanks, and Ketchikan.
 The beauty and serenity of this special place we live (even with the large amounts of rain) is inspiring.
 After graduating from a little Alaskan high school (we had a graduating class of 18 students) I attended the University of Alaska Fairbanks, graduating with a BA in Business Administration in 1990.
-I 've had the pleasure of working with college students for over eighteen years and I am inspired by the perseverance of our students as well as the power of education to help students change their lives for the better.
+I 've had the pleasure of working with college students for over twenty years and I am inspired by the perseverance of our students as well as the power of education to help students change their lives for the better.

 Learning and Testing Center

 Associates of Art from Seattle Central Community College

 Bachelor of Science in Business Management from University of Alabaman Birmingham

 CIOS 100, CIOS 101A & 101B, CIOS 110A, CIOS 105, CIOS 132A, CIOS 135, CIOS 193A, ACCT 100 and ACCT 222